Anti-Jewish legislation in pre-war Nazi Germany: Law Concerning Admission to the Legal Profession

 This act of legislation was also passed in April as a supplement to the Civil Service Law.
-This law specifically attacked judges and public prosecutors, and forbade any Jews from taking the bar exam which was necessary to become a lawyer.
+This law specifically attacked judges and public prosecutors, and forbade any Jews from taking the Bar examination which was necessary to become a lawyer.

 Decree Regarding Physicians' Services with the National Health Service

 This law affected Jewish doctors, and subsequently Jewish health care.
 Passed also in April, under this legislation, patients who saw a "non-Aryan" doctor would not be covered under the national health insurance, thus excluding Jewish doctors from German society.

 The Law Against the Over-Crowding of German Schools

 Looking to further enact their racial agenda, the Nazi party then looked toward curbing educational policy.
 On April 25, 1933, the Law Against the Over-Crowding of German schools was passed, and required an end to any Weimar teachings that discussed democracy and equality; it enforced the teaching of racial pride.
 Under the guise of a concern for educational over-crowding, the Nazis limited the number of Jewish students enrolled in German schools to 1.5% of the total enrollment.